 Birdhouse Ridge, West Ridge, Tunnel Canyon and Otero Canyon

 Basics: This is a loop trail of moderate difficulty.

-The trails here are all well-marked and a portion of this hike skirts the outer boundaries of land falling under control of the United States Department of Energy and a U.S. Air Force Installation, or military base.
+The trails here are all well-marked.
+A portion of this hike skirts the outer boundaries of land falling under control of the U.S. Department of Energy and a U.S. Air Force Installation, or military base.
 NO SNOOPING!

 Tale of the Trail